petraratkai/ISSIE_DrawBlock/src/Renderer/DrawBlock/Notes.md

 Created new functions getId to get the id number of ports Created portMap function which maps the port list Created concatMap to concatenate two maps together

+-Created helper function getEdge which obtains the edge of input and ouput ports depending on rotation updated createNewSymbol with new parameter which takes rotation